A Collaborative Reasoning Framework for Anomaly Diagnostics in Underwater Robotics

 Human-in-the-loop learning has gained traction as a means to align AI systems with human expertise.
 The success of Reinforcement Learning from Human Feedback (RLHF) demonstrates the power of using human preference data to steer AI behaviour \cite{ouyang2022training}.
 This process, however, is computationally intensive and not suitable for on-the-fly learning during a mission.
 Recent work by Liu et al. (2022) introduced Sirius, a framework where a robot’s policy is continually updated from human interventions during execution \cite{liu2022sirius}.
 AURA’s Human-in-the-Loop Distillation follows a similar ethos but in the context of fault diagnosis.
-Each time the human operator guides Agent B to a correct diagnosis, that experience becomes supervised data to refine Agent A’s mapping from raw signals to problem descriptions.
+Each time the human operator guides Agent B to a correct diagnosis, that experience is stored in the VDB to enhance Agent A’s mapping from raw signals to problem descriptions.
 Our method is one experience at a time, fitting into the concept of online or lifelong learning in robotics.
-We address the challenge of continual updates by storing distilled examples in a vector database and employing them via retrieval-augmented generation (RAG) \cite{lewis2020rag}, rather than immediately retraining Agent A. This strategy allows Agent A to effectively remember past human-confirmed cases when a new anomaly is encountered, guiding its characterization.
+We address the challenge of continual updates by storing distilled examples in a vector database and employing them via retrieval-augmented generation (RAG) \cite{lewis2020rag}, rather than retraining Agent A and hence avoiding a higher computational cost.
+This strategy allows Agent A to effectively access past human-confirmed cases when a new anomaly is encountered, guiding its characterization.